- What is Color Psychology

 - Cool colors

 Green, blue, and purple are cool colors.
 Generally, these colors are calming, but are also able to express sadness.
-Purple often uses to spark creativity because of its combination of blue and red (calm and intense).
-If a business wants to represent health, beauty or security, it should use these colors.
+Purple often uses to spark creativity because it combines blue and red (calm and intense).
+If a business wants to represent health, beauty, or security, it should use these colors.